Darren Archibald

-Darren Archibald (born February 9, 1990) is a Canadian professional ice hockey player who is currently playing for the Grizzlys Wolfsburg in the Deutsche Eishockey Liga (DEL).
+Darren Archibald (born February 9, 1990) is a Canadian professional ice hockey player who is currently playing for the Fehérvár AV19 in the ICE Hockey League (ICEHL).
 He played major junior hockey in the Ontario Hockey League (OHL) for the Barrie Colts and Niagara IceDogs.
 Undrafted out of junior, he signed with the Vancouver Canucks as a free agent and played at multiple levels within the organization.

 Playing career

 Amateur

 In his first year of junior hockey, Archibald was cut from an Ontario Hockey League (OHL) try-out and played a season in junior A. He played for the Stouffville Spirit in the Ontario Junior Hockey League (OJHL), recording 21 goals and 47 points in 48 games.
 The following season he made the Barrie Colts in the OHL.
 He recorded 25 goals and 49 points in 68 games.
 He added seven points in five playoff games as Barrie lost in the first round to the Mississauga St. Michael's Majors.
 After going undrafted prior to the start of the 2009–10 OHL season, Archibald was invited to the NHL's Columbus Blue Jackets development training camp as a free agent.
 Upon returning to Barrie, Archibald scored 26 goals and 59 points in 57 games.
 In the playoffs, Barrie defeated the Sudbury Wolves, Brampton Battalion and the Mississauga St. Michael's Majors to advance to the OHL championship, where they were swept by the Windsor Spitfires.
 In the playoffs Archibald added 5 goals and 10 points in 15 games.

 In the off-season, Archibald was again passed over in the NHL Entry Draft.
 He attended the Detroit Red Wings NHL conditioning prospect camp and played in the corresponding prospect tournament.
 He returned to the OHL for his over-age season, where he scored 18 goals in 24 games for Barrie before being traded to the Niagara IceDogs.
 Shortly after the trade, he signed an NHL entry-level free agent contract with the Vancouver Canucks.
 In Niagara, Archibald added another 23 goals and 36 points in 37 games.
 In the opening game of the playoffs, he scored four goals in a 7–1 win over Brampton.
 Niagara defeated the Battalion in four games and eliminated the Oshawa Generals in the second round.
 Following the second round victory, Archibald was named the OHL Player of the Week.
 The IceDogs were eventually eliminated in the conference finals by Mississauga as Archibald finished the playoffs with 10 goals and 14 points in 14 games.